-Months ago, Disney digitally mapped the nooks and crannies of the famous Cinderella Castle to produce this new nightly show that makes each and every castle “brick” come alive with movement, color, and character, all to the tune of peppy music.
-And as part of Disney’s new Let the Memories Begin campaign, the new show features 500 pictures taken of Disney guests using PhotoPass throughout each day.
+Months ago, Disney digitally mapped the nooks and crannies of the famous Cinderella Castle to produce this new nightly show that makes every castle “brick” come alive with movement, color, and character, all to the tune of peppy music.
+And as part of Disney’s new Let the Memories Begin campaign, the new show features 500 pictures taken of Disney Guests using PhotoPass throughout each day.

 I can best describe “Magic, Memories, and You!” as hyper-real kinetic entertainment.
 While it’s entirely a 2-dimensional show, there are many occasions when items (bricks, springs, balloons) seem to burst out from the castle, though nothing is actually moving.
 It’s all an impressive trick that must be seen in person to appreciate.

 But… if you can’t make it to the Magic Kingdom any time soon, I bring you a full high-definition video of “Magic, Memories, and You!”
 Just hit play: